Rose Leveson-Gower, Countess Granville: Life and family

-She stood godmother to her niece, Princess Margaret Rose of York, at the latter's christening on 3 October 1930.
-She was invested as a Companion of the Most Venerable Order of the Hospital of St John of Jerusalem (C.St.J.).
+The Countess Granville stood godmother to her niece, Princess Margaret Rose of York, at the latter's christening on 3 October 1930.
+She was invested as a Dame Grand Cross of the Most Venerable Order of the Hospital of St John of Jerusalem (GCStJ).
 She was also awarded the honorary degree of Doctor of Laws (LL.D.) by Queen's University Belfast.
 In 1953, she was invested as a Dame Grand Cross of the Royal Victorian Order (GCVO).

-Her husband died on 25 June 1953, aged 72.
-She outlived him by fourteen years when she died on 17 November 1967, aged 77.
+Lord Granville died on 25 June 1953, aged 72.
+Lady Granville outlived him by fourteen years when she died on 17 November 1967, aged 77.
 She was the last surviving sibling of Queen Elizabeth The Queen Mother.